 What is the 12 Pubs of Christmas?

-The 12 Pubs of Christmas has become a popular celebration every year in Ireland to mark the end of the year.
-A spin on the 12 days of Christmas the celebration involves 12 pubs, a group of friends, lots of drink and a set of wacky rules.
+The 12 Pubs of Christmas has become a popular celebration in Ireland to mark the end of the year.
+A spin on the 12 days of Christmas the celebration involves 12 pubs, a group of friends, lots of drink, and a set of wacky rules.

 As you can imagine, 12 pubs and a lot of drink is a recipe for disaster but it could be the greatest night of the year.

 Planning the 12 Pubs of Christmas

-There really isn’t too much planning involved with the 12 Pubs of Christmas and the basics of what you should know beforehand is really the who, the when, the where and the rules for the night.
+There really isn’t too much planning involved with the 12 Pubs of Christmas.
+The basics of what you should know beforehand is really the who, the when, the where, and the rules for the night.
 If you are looking to travel to another town or village for the celebration then, of course, a little more planning is involved, we’ll just stick with the basics.

-The who – Draw up a list of people who should be invited but remember to think twice about inviting that mate who’s a bit too mad on the drink, for the sanity of the group.
+The who – Draw up a list of people who should be invited but remember, think twice about inviting that mate who’s a bit too mad on the drink, for the sanity of the group.
 There is no strict size to how many people be part of the group but the larger the group the more chance you’ll be refused entry to certain pubs.

 The when – Usually held on the last week running up to Christmas not everyone will be available so make sure to give everyone plenty of notice.
 The date selected should really come down to the decision of the group.